Make a Movie in 2 Weeks with only your Teams Resources!

 - Scriptwriting can commence after the Launch and elements are given

-- Scriptwriting, script to be locked and finalized with team leader, director, writer, and producer in agreement.
+- Script NEEDS to be locked and finalized with team leader, director, writer, and producer in agreement.

 - Tech Scouts